Kitgum–Kidepo Road: Related considerations

 Besides improving Uganda's tourism sector, this road is intended to support Uganda's mineral development, now that gold, marble, limestone, uranium, graphite and other minerals have been discovered in the Karamoja sub-region.

 Long range plans include the construction of Kidepo International Airport, which will provide increased connectivity to the region and provide employment opportunities to the local and national residents.

+Funding

+In June 2026, Standard Chartered Uganda lent the Government of Uganda €110.5 million (UGX:481 billion) to fund the upgrade of this road to bitumen standard.